-This video from Britain is called EDL Nazi Salute Compilation.
+This video from Britain is about EDL Nazi salutes.

 By Steve Sweeney in Britain: